Tile and tile notification overview (Windows Runtime apps)

 Depending on the template you select, your tile can contain text, images, or both.
 It can also display a badge and either a logo or a short name.
 The badge is displayed in the lower right corner and the logo or short name in the lower left.
 You can see examples of badges, logos, and names in the illustration above.

-Windows Phone 8.1 does not have the option of displaying the logo on the tile, and the badge is shown in the upper right corner.
+: Windows Phone Store apps do not have the option of displaying the logo on the tile, and the badge is shown in the upper right corner.

 By default, push, periodic, and scheduled notifications expire three days from the time when they are provided.
 Local tile notifications do not expire, but they can, and usually should, be given an expiration time.
 Because some notifications can be time-sensitive, there comes a time when those notifications are no longer valid and you no longer want that content shown.
 By using the expiration time, you can tell your tile to remove that content from the tile if it is currently displayed or to ignore the notification if it arrives after the expiration time.